juice-shop/pwning-juice-shop/part3/contribution.md

 If PRs deviate from this coding style, they will the build and will not be merged until made compliant.

-In case your PR is failing from style guide issues try running `standard --fix` over your code - this will fix all syntax or code style issues automatically without breaking your code.
+In case your PR is failing from style guide issues try running `npm run fix` over your code - this will fix all syntax or code style issues automatically without breaking your code.

-:point_up: For this you will need to install `standard` globally on your computer with `npm i -g standard`.

 ### Testing